Have your say on development applications

 For all submissions lodged on other development types, each submitter is notified at the time the decision is made.

-Submitters have the legal right to appeal Council’s decision on an impact assessable application through the Planning and Environment Court.
-Council will advise the time period for an appeal submission to all valid submitters.
+Eligible submitters have the legal right to appeal Council’s decision on an impact assessable application through the Planning and Environment Court.
+Council will advise the time period for an eligible submitter to lodge an appeal.